 If you’re like me, there just don’t seem to be enough hours in the day…9:00 turns into 10:30, and the next thing you know it’s midnight.
 After a long day at work, running errands, cooking dinner, exercising and doing chores, I just want some down-time to relax.
 A little time to catch up on my favorite recorded shows, surf the web or read a book seems to be in order.

 But when it comes to calling it a night, I seem to totally lack self-control.
 There’s a line in the sand— if I stay up past 11pm, I tend to get a second wind which makes it even harder to slow down.
 And I always regret it in the morning when I wake up feeling like I’ve been run over by a train, pushing the snooze button again, and again, and again.
 (The worst part is, I know how detrimental lack of sleep can be to your health.
-I’ve researched it, blogged about it, marketed solutions for it, and yet I don’t heed my own warning!)
+I’ve researched it, blogged about it, marketed solutions for it, and yet I don’t often heed my own warning!)

 So, the goal of this blog is convince myself (and you) to get serious about sleep – stop making excuses and make it a priority.